Mukhammadkodir27/Demo-Repo/README.md

 # Demo Version

-This is demo verion of the repository creation
+This is a demo verion of the repository creation